 Run a speed test.
 Upload or download speeds under 5 Mbps could cause connection and/or upload issues.
 Upload and download speeds of 10 Mbps or more are recommended for the best experience.

-Can I/my guests use Zencastr on a Chromebook running Chromium OS?
+Can I/my guests use Zencastr on a Chromebook running Chrome OS?

 Why doesn’t Zencastr run on Firefox anymore?